AK-Raihan/language-school-service-load/README.md

 This project was bootstrapped with [Language School](https://language-school-asmnt-9.netlify.app/).

 # Website name: Language School.
-This is create by react router, react bootstrap.
+This is create by react router-react bootstrap.

 ##Feature